 And the Word became flesh and lived among us, and we have seen his glory, the glory of the Father’s only son, full of grace and truth.
 (John 1:14)

-One day as I read these words to a group of about 60 men I felt like I was hearing what these words meant to each one of them.
+One day as I read today’s scripture to a group of about 60 men, I felt like I could hear Jesus speaking these words into the circumstances and needs of their lives.

 To the man who had recently put his daughter into alcohol rehab, Jesus was saying, “Your pain is my pain.”